 Further confirmation came, years later, from Prafulla Dahanukar (née Joshi), artist and long-time committee member of the Bombay Arts Society, who had shared her studio with V S Gaitonde at the Bhulabhai Institute on Warden Road in the 1950s.
 Several of the Progressives had had studio spaces there; Ravi Shankar had run his Kinnara Academy for classical music at the Institute, where one of my cousins had been his student; and it was also the locus where Ebrahim Alkazi, the rising star of Indian theatre and champion of Indian artists, had held his rehearsals, lectures, and discussions.
 The Progressives and their associates were often in and out of Prafulla’s mother’s home in Girgaon – some of these impecunious young men were accorded refuge there, from time to time, when they found themselves temporarily without habitation.

 When we find ourselves gazing, our breath taken away, at works like ‘Prayers’ (oil on canvas, c.
-1950) and ‘Lady in Repose’ (oil on canvas, c.
-1950), we recognize the degree to which cinema’s gain was painting’s loss.
+1950) and ‘Lady in Repose’ (oil on canvas, 1951), we recognise the degree to which cinema’s gain was painting’s loss.